Discovering a Heavenly Beach in a Small Bay with Turquoise Waters

 Madés is a tiny village by the sea, originally part of the larger Lygaria village, located 21 km northwest of Heraklion.
 Nestled in a picturesque natural setting around a small bay, it is a kind of secluded peaceful settlement, with a less buzzy atmosphere than similar tourist areas next to the big city.

-The bay has a northern orientation, which exposes it to cold winds in winter.
-Only a few people live here all year-round, the vast majority of properties being summer houses and apartments to rent.
-A mini-market, a beach bar, and few taverns are at hand, but most of the tourists from this area prefer to frequent the neighboring villages Agia Pelagia and Lygaria to enjoy a larger variety of venues for dining, shopping, and socialize.
+The bay faces north, making it susceptible to cold winds during the winter season.
+Only a few people reside here throughout the year, most of the properties being summer houses and apartments to rent.
+Although a mini-market, a beach bar, and a few taverns are available, most tourists from this area prefer to visit the neighboring villages of Agia Pelagia and Lygaria for a wider variety of dining, shopping, and socializing options.

 The Beach

-The beach is sandy and has small pebbles and the water is crystalline, calm, and swimmable.
+The beach is sandy with fine gravel and the water is crystalline, calm, and swimmable.
 Despite these features and breathtaking sea views, it is not well known or frequently visited, because of its small size, difficult access on sloping streets, and very few parking spaces around.

 One side of the bay is occupied by a nice resort hotel with terraced cubist villas facing the sea and its attractive beach bar, built on and around the cliff.
-The entire beach is well organized by the hotel which provides umbrellas and sunbeds to its guests for free, so that, sometimes, in the peak season, the spontaneous visitors may not find enough room to sit.
+The entire beach is well organized by the hotel which provides umbrellas and sunbeds to its guests for free, so that, sometimes, in the peak season, the spontaneous visitors may need more room to sit.

 What to Do

-On the left side of the bay, huge slabs of rock fell off from the cliff and crushed, forming a rugged path of about 100 m, which tourists walk and climb like on a weird planet.
-At the end of it, the two small islets looking like two monsters lying in the water face to face are the landmark of the Madé village.
+On the left side of the bay, huge rock slabs fell off from the cliff and crushed, forming a rugged path of about 100 m, which tourists walk and climb like on a weird planet.
+At the end of it, the two small islets looking like two monsters lying in the water face to face are the landmarks of the Madé village.

-Due to the fact that the bay is partly protected from the sea currents, swimming is a pleasure here, and not less the place serves as an anchorage for smaller locally owned boats or for water sports equipment like ski jets.
+Because the bay is partly protected from the sea currents, swimming is a pleasure here, and not less the place serves as an anchorage for smaller locally owned boats or water sports equipment like ski jets.
 The rocky seabed is plentiful in fish, making the bay suitable for snorkeling, diving, and fishing.

 How to Get There